 Intel Xe Graphics Release Date

 Intel has repeatedly targeted a 2020 release, and all indications are that it's still on track for that.
-Coronavirus delays seem to have pushed everything back (e.g., we initially expected Comet Lake to have launched in March or April, which didn't happen).
-Given that Intel is primarily responsible for the manufacture of the GPUs, hopefully a late summer or early fall 2020 will still happen.
-Let's wait for Intel's Comet Lake 10th Gen Core desktop processors to get out the door, along with the LGA1200 socket and Z490 chipset motherboards.
-Once that's done, Intel can focus on the Xe Graphics launch.
+Coronavirus delays seem to have pushed everything back (e.g., we initially expected Comet Lake to have launched in March, and that didn't happen until May 20).
+Given that Intel is primarily responsible for the manufacture of the CPUs and GPUs, a late summer or early fall 2020 launch are likely.

 How Much Will Intel Xe Graphics Cost?